gillyb/ppd/README.md

 ```
 javascript:(function(){for(var t=document.querySelectorAll("div, span"),e=0,o=t.length;e<o;e++){var i=window.getComputedStyle(t[e]);"fixed"===i.position&&parseInt(i.width)>200&&parseInt(i.height)>200&&t[e].setAttribute("style","display: none!important")}var n=document.getElementsByTagName("body")[0];n.setAttribute("style",n.getAttribute("style")+"; overflow: auto!important")})();
 ```
+When you reach a site that shows the paywall, just click on the bookmark, and it should dissappear and the site should be 'usable' again!

-For the unminified version, look at the file `ppd.js` in this repo.
+*For the unminified version, look at the file `ppd.js` in this repo.*

 ## FAQ